egreen724/rails-project/roam_app/README.md

 ## Technologies

-Rails 5.2.3
+-Rails 5.2.3
-Ruby 2.5.1
+-Ruby 2.5.1
-sqlite3
+-sqlite3
-ActiveRecord
+-ActiveRecord

 ## Setup

 1. Ensure that your system is running the correct versions of Rails and Ruby.
 2. Clone into the repository and change directories into "roam_app".
 3. Run "rails server" to open the app in your browser.

 ## Illustrations